leolee99/leolee99.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Four papers were accepted to ACL 2026 Main.
+Four papers were accepted to **ACL 2026 Main**.
 Appreciate and congratulate all collaborators! :sparkles: :smile: